Extracting key information from spectroscopic galaxy surveys: Demonstration

-We find that the original PC modes ordered by the variance of each mode, contribute to the Figure of Merit (FoM) \cite{Albrecht:2009ct} following almost the same order.
-In Panel (B) of Fig. \ref{fig:iso_result}, we show the forecasted FoM of $\alpha$, which is simply $1/\sigma(\alpha)$, with other parameters marginalized over, as a function of the re-ordered PC modes.
-It is evident that the FoM starts to saturate with $\smash{M'=10}$ modes, which is half of the total number of data points in the traditional analysis \footnote{We use $\xi_0$ from $s=50$ to $150 \, h^{-1}\rm Mpc$ with the bin width of $\smash{\Delta s=5}\, h^{-1} \rm Mpc$, such that there are $20$ data points in the traditional analysis, or $20$ PC modes in total, as in \cite{Wang:2016wjr}.}.
+We find that the original PC modes ordered by the variance of each mode, contribute to the Figure of Merit (FoM) defined as $1/\sqrt{\rm det\, Cov(\theta_1,\theta_2,...)}$ \citep{Albrecht:2009ct}, following almost the same order.
+In \yt{Fig \ref{fig:fig2}}, we show the forecasted FoM of $\alpha$, which is simply $1/\sigma(\alpha)$, with other parameters marginalized over, as a function of the re-ordered PC modes.
+It is evident that the FoM starts to saturate with \yt{$\smash{M'=8}$} modes, which is \yt{less than} half of the total number of data points in the traditional analysis.
 A direct comparison of the constraint on $\alpha$ using these two approaches is presented in Table \ref{tab:isobao}.
-As shown, the PCA approach returns almost an identical result to the traditional method, with the number of data points halved.
-This means that the last ten PC modes carry almost no information on $\alpha$, and they are also likely to be subject to observational systematics.
-A reconstruction of $\xi_0(s)$ using the first ten informative modes is shown in panel (C) of Fig. \ref{fig:iso_result}, which is a slightly smoothed version of the original measurement, with all the key features retained and uncertainty almost unchanged.
+As shown, the PCA approach returens almost \yt{the same BAO precision (\ie, $\sim2\%$)} to the traditional method, with the number of data points halved.
+This means that the last $12$ PC modes carry almost no information on $\alpha$, and they are also likely to be subject to observational systematics. \yt{The PCA method has a reduced chi$-$square of $1.4$, indicating a good fit to the first eight modes.} A reconstruction of $\xi_0(s)$ using the first \yt{eight} informative modes is shown in \yt{Fig \ref{fig:fig3}}, which is a slightly smoothed version of the original measurement, with the key features retained and uncertainty almost unchanged.

-To illustrate where the key information for $\alpha$ stems from, we plot the projection vector ${\bf e}_{\alpha}^V$, which is introduced in Eq. (\ref{eq:gammaV}), in panel (D) of Fig. \ref{fig:iso_result}.
+To illustrate where the key information for $\alpha$ stems from, we plot the projection vector ${\bf e}_{\alpha}^V$, which is introduced in Eq.\,\ref{eq:eV}, in \yt{Fig \ref{fig:fig4}}.
 This vector effectively picks up information in $\xi_0$ in the range of $[80,130] \ h^{-1}\rm Mpc$ in a specific way, \ie, by contrasting $\xi_0$ around $105 \ h^{-1}\rm Mpc$, where the BAO peaks.